isomerpages/moe-ast-elis/_learning-communities/Classroom Inquiry SIG/Classroom Inquiry SIG Experiences.md

 <p></p>
 <h4>Experiences of Temasek Secondary School Teachers</h4>
 <p>After attending the <a href="https://elis.moe.edu.sg/elis/professional-learning/professional-learning-opportunities/courses-on-classroom-inquiry/" rel="noopener noreferrer nofollow" target="_blank">Classroom Inquiry for English Language and Literature Teachers </a>&nbsp;course
-in 2023, Ms Idriaty Binte Sabari, (Form Teacher/Temasek Secondary School) joined the SIG to gain support from ELIS for the classroom inquiry project that she and her colleagues in her Professional Learning Community (PLC) were working on.</p>
+in 2023, Ms Idriaty binte Sabari, (Form Teacher/Temasek Secondary School) joined the SIG to gain support from ELIS for the classroom inquiry project that she and her colleagues in her Professional Learning Community (PLC) were working on.</p>